Lipen/discrete-math-course/typst/lec-boolean-algebra.typ

 ]

 #Block(color: blue)[
-  *Why it works:* The CNF formula is satisfiable if and only if we can cover all minterms.
+  *Why it works:*
+  The CNF formula is satisfiable if and only if we can cover all minterms. \
   Each satisfying assignment is a valid cover.
 ]

-== Petrick's Method: Detailed Example
+== Petrick's Method: Example

 #example[
   Prime implicants $P_1, P_2, P_3, P_4$ cover minterms as follows: